Two dozen bidders in fray to buy AXA's wealth management unit in HK -sources

 Interest in AXA’s unit has mainly come from some insurers, Chinese state-owned enterprises, private investment groups and property companies, the sources said.

-AXA and China Taiping declined to comment, while a spokesman for Country Garden said the company was not bidding.
+AXA and China Taiping declined to comment, while Country Garden did not immediately respond to a request for comment.

 Hong Kong’s insurance sector has seen a flurry of M&A deals over the past two years as buyers, mostly deep-pocketed Chinese investors, target an industry that has been benefiting from strong sales of policies to people from the mainland.